hparra/gulp-rename/README.md

   * KNOWN ISSUE: The base set when using brace expansion may not be what you expect (See wearefractal/glob2base#1).
 Use the `base` option described above.
 * `basename` is the filename without the extension like path.basename(filename, path.extname(filename)).
 * `extname` is the file extension including the '.' like path.extname(filename).
+* `file` is the file object, included for reference.

 ## License